SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 Info:
 - Pushes the caster back a little bit when cast.
-- Pushes all entitis in a cone in front of the caster back a lot.
+- Pushes all entities in a cone in front of the caster back a lot.
+- Increasing spell effectiveness increases push force.
 ```
 </details>